biocents/transparency-dashboard-beta/README.md

-# Next.js Internet Computer Starter Template
+# Transparency dashboard v1 for tracking donations through Flockby <> Biocents

 This project provides a simple starter template for Dfinity Internet Computer using Next.js framework as frontend.

 **The Most Recent Updates**

-- NextJS 13.3
+- NextJS 13.5
-- DFX 0.13.1
+- DFX 0.15.0
 - NodeJS 18.16

 **Backend**